alien4cloud/csar-public-library/org/ystia/logstash/README.rst

     :local:
     :depth: 3

 Logstash is a tool for receiving, processing and outputting logs.
-All kinds of logs are concerned: system logs, webserver logs, error logs, application logs, etc.
+All kinds of logs are concerned: system logs, webserver logs, error logs, application logs, etc...
 Logstash provides a powerful pipeline for storing, querying, and analyzing logs.
 It includes an arsenal of built-in inputs, filters, codecs, and outputs, that are integrated as plugins.
-See https://www.elastic.co/guide/en/logstash/5.1/index.html for details about all these plugins' configuration
+See https://www.elastic.co/guide/en/logstash/5.1/index.html for details about all these plugins' configuration.

 The Ystia **Logstash** component is packed together with two other components that can be useful for Big Data applications development: